Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/README.md

 [Getting Started](https://www.sensory.cc/yuxi)

+<a href="https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki">Wiki with more examples</a>

-## Examples
+# Examples

-YUXI has 3 example projects that it comes with and there are many more that have been documented on the Wiki
+YUXI has 3 examples included with it.
+1.Hello World
+2.Lights and Buttons
+3.SenseHat Letters

 <a href="https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki">Tutorial Wiki</a>